jimmyodonnell/banzai/README.md

 * 2015-10-19 expected error filtering implemented via vsearch.
 OTU clustering can be done with swarm or usearch.
 * 2015-10-09 read length calculated from raw data.
 Library names are flexible.
 * 2014-11-12 Noticed that the reverse tag removal step removed the tag label from the sequenceID line of fasta files if the tag sequence is RC-palindromic!
+* **Library Names**:
+As of 2015-10-09, libraries no longer have to be named anything in particular (e.g. A, B, lib1, lib2), BUT THEY CANNOT CONTAIN UNDERSCORES or spaces!
+(This will be moot once library index sequences are required)
+* **Raw Data**:
+Your data (fastq files) can be compressed or not; but banzai currently only works with paired-end Illumina data.
+Thus, the bare minimum input is two fastq files corresponding to the first and second read. *Banzai will fail if there are files in your library folders that are not your raw data but have 'fastq' in the filename!*
+For example, if your library contains four files: "R1.fastq", "R1.fastq.gz", "R2.fastq", and "R2.fastq.gz". banzai will grab the first two (R1.fastq and R1.fastq.gz) and try to merge them, and (correctly) fail miserably.
+Note that while PEAR 0.9.7 merges compressed (\*.gz) files directly, PEAR 0.9.6 does not do so correctly.
+If given compressed files as input, banzai first decompresses them, which will add a little bit of time to the overall analysis.